itprodirect/DataViz-YT_API_LexCIA_VideoIntel/README.md

 # YouTube Video Transcript Analyzer

-Welcome to the **yt_api_video_intel_data_science_vizs** repository.
-This repository contains a Python-based data science project that leverages the YouTube Data API and the YouTube Transcript API for extracting, analyzing, and visualizing YouTube video transcript data.
+Welcome to the **DataViz-YT_API_LexCIA_VideoIntel** repository.
+This repository contains a Python-based data science project that leverages the YouTube Data API and the YouTube Transcript API for extracting, analyzing, and visualizing YouTube video transcript and comment data.

 ## Description